 “But my heart just went out to you,” she continued, acknowledging my frustration at the struggle to balance career opportunities with engaged motherhood.
 Describing her own challenges as a working mother, she reassured me that it would get easier and that there would be “another bus in 15 minutes.”
 And then, at the end of her already-remarkable message, she wrote: “Keep the faith.
 Those of us who have groped our way along the rope bridge to the other side are standing here waving pom poms for you as you cross.”

-I already knew that other moms were at the core of my day-to-day-parenting survival, organizing summer camp carpools and Friday night dinner clubs, tucking my girls’ wayward tendrils into backstage headbands and shepherding them onto the metro on chaperoned field trips.
-One mom and I used to meet after work on a Greenwich Village street corner to hand off Ziploc bags of homemade baby food.
+I already knew that other mums were at the core of my day-to-day-parenting survival, organising summer camp carpools and Friday night dinner clubs, tucking my girls’ wayward tendrils into backstage headbands and shepherding them onto the metro on chaperoned field trips.
+One mum and I used to meet after work on a Greenwich Village street corner to hand off Ziploc bags of homemade baby food.
 “I’ve got broccoli and sweet potato,” I’d text her, and she’d run down from her apartment with bags of frozen, pureed pea ice cubes, swapping baggies with me while harried passersby raced for their trains.

-It took me over a decade of parenting to fully appreciate how much I rely on the support of workplace moms I don’t know very well.
+It took me over a decade of parenting to fully appreciate how much I rely on the support of workplace mums I don’t know very well.